 - Mobility: Labour mobility systems are gender-responsive and increase the efficiency of labour markets in the ASEAN region.

 Patterns of migration in Lao PDR are complex, including both inbound and outbound flows of migrant workers.
 Thailand is the largest destination country for Lao migrants, primarily driven by wage differentials – the current monthly minimum wage in Lao is LAK900,000 (around US$110) and the Thai minimum more than double this amount.
-Lao migrant workers in Thailand are predominantly employed in domestic work, construction, manufacturing, agriculture and entertainment work, mainly in neighbouring border provinces and larger cities.
+Lao migrant workers in Thailand are predominantly employed in domestic work, construction, manufacturing, agriculture, and entertainment work, mainly in neighbouring border provinces and larger cities.
 Financial remittances from migrant workers are a significant source of income within Lao PDR.
-The World Bank estimates that US$116 million in remittances was received in 2016 (World Bank, 2018).
+An estimated US$149 million in remittances was received in 2018 (World Bank, 2018).

-There are 16 recruitment agencies in Lao PDR, with several of these wholly or partially state-owned.
+There are 27 recruitment agencies in Lao PDR, with 24 of them permitted to send Lao migrant workers abroad.
 While some regulations on the operation of these agencies exist, it is accepted that the legislative framework requires further amendment and specificity to effectively manage this sector.
-Further subordinate legislation to support the application of 2014 Labour Law is currently under development.
+Further subordinate legislation to support the application of the 2014 Labour Law remains under development

 For further information please contact:Mr Vongtavanh Sayavong